Eliezer-Alberto/BaSP-M2023/README.md

   ![Membership](https://user-images.githubusercontent.com/127459363/228382580-0ec7ae2d-2b34-47e4-8844-5653b088e49f.png)

-and **Suggestions**
+**Suggestions**

 ![suggestion](https://user-images.githubusercontent.com/127459363/228382741-179c3d5b-2b5b-49ec-92e5-41813ac29957.png)

 The following *section*
 has a comunnicative connotation.
-Just in case someone want to ask any question Some data is required.
+Just in case someone has any question.

+Some data is required.

 Such as;

 - Name
 - Surname
 - E-mail Address
-- Select a motive (options)
+- Select a motive (dropdown options)
 - Box to leave a message.

 with two buttons **Clear** and **Send**.

 Getting closer to the final part of the **Main**.
-There are two last *Sections*; the one is under the subtittle **Our History** with a brief text and the other one is under the subtittle **Our activities**, in which I made a list of the different activities that the gym provides in a general way at fisrt but also the ones that each membership includes.
+There are two last *Sections*; the first one is under the subtittle **Our History** with a brief text below and the other one is under the subtittle **Our activities**, in which there is a list of the different activities that the gym provides, in a general way at fisrt but also the ones that each membership includes.

 ## Footer

-The footer contains no more than the **Copyright** information on the left, and on the right there are the social network´s icons with their respective links.
+The **Footer** contains no more than the **Copyright** information on the left, and on the right there are these social network´s icons with their respective links.

 ![facebook](https://user-images.githubusercontent.com/127459363/228396549-ea402245-ab12-45eb-ad2a-6b457f4f7465.png)